roger-castaldo/MQContract/Abstractions/Readme.md

 ##### Summary

-Called to send a bulk set of messages into the underlying service Pub/Sub style
+Called to send a bulk set of messages into the underlying services Pub/Sub style

 ##### Returns